Canada's Trudeau: not trying to provoke India, but wants answers over murder | Law-Order

 Nijjar's son Balraj, 21, said on Tuesday he had always suspected India was behind the killing, the Canadian Broadcasting Corp reported.
 "It was just a matter of time for when the truth would come out," it quoted him as saying.

+Sikh and Muslim organizations welcomed Trudeau's remarks and called on his government to take swift action, including protecting Sikhs in Canada under threat and preventing Indian nationals tied to intelligence forces or human rights abuses from entering Canada, among other immediate steps.
+"To see a Canadian attacked on Canadian soil by a foreign country -- I think we can't understate how shocking that news is," World Sikh Organization of Canada board member Mukhbir Singh told a news conference.

+The National Council of Canadian Muslims chief executive, Stephen Brown, speaking alongside Singh, added: "This assassination was an attack on all of us as Canadians.
+This is why we must take action."
 New Delhi, which urged Ottawa to act against anti-Indian elements, has long been unhappy over Sikh separatist activity in Canada.
-Nijjar supported creating a Sikh homeland in the form of an independent, so-called state of Khalistan in India's northern state of Punjab, the birthplace of the Sikh religion, which borders Pakistan.
-India designated him as a "terrorist" in 2020.

-Canada has the largest population of Sikhs outside Punjab, with about 770,000 people reporting Sikhism as their religion in the 2021 census.
-India has been particularly sensitive to Sikh protesters in Canada, with some Indian analysts saying Ottawa does not stop them because Sikhs are a politically influential group

-The United States and Australia expressed "deep concern" over Canada's accusations.
-U.S. authorities have urged India to cooperate with the investigation, a senior State Department official told reporters at a news briefing on Tuesday.
 Canada and India have been trying to boost low levels of bilateral trade, which in 2022 amounted to just C$13.7 billion ($10.2 billion) out of Canada's total of C$1.52 trillion.
-Both sides have announced they are freezing the talks. ($1 = 1.3415 Canadian dollars)
+Both sides have announced they are freezing the talks.
+Britain, meanwhile, said it would continue trade talks with India despite the allegations. ($1 = 1.3415 Canadian dollars)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)